aduffeck/has_alter_ego/README.md

     => #<Car id: 1, brand: "Lotus", model: "Elise">

 Whenever the seed definition changes the objects in the database inherit the changes unless they have been overridden.
+When a seed object was destroyed in the database it will not be added again.

-Note that if the table has a numeric primary key has_alter_ego reserves the first n IDs for seed objects (default=1000), so the next non-seed object will get the ID 1001.
+**Note:** If the table has a numeric primary key has_alter_ego reserves the first n IDs for seed objects (default=1000), so the next non-seed object will get the ID 1001.
 The number of reserved objects can be set with the optional *:reserved_space* parameter, e.g.